What Is RNA Methylation?

 RNA methylation is a reversible post-translational modification to RNA that epigenetically impacts numerous biological processes and regulates gene expression.
 It occurs in different RNAs, including tRNA, rRNA, mRNA, tmRNA, snRNA, snoRNA, miRNA, and viral RNA.
 Different catalytic strategies are employed for RNA methylation by a variety of RNA-methyltransferases.

 N6-methyladenosine (m6A) is the most common and abundant methylation modification in RNA molecules present in eukaryotes and accounts for more than 80% of all RNA methylation.
 It may be referred to as the “fifth RNA base” and has broad roles in regulating embryonic development and cell fates.
-In particular, this RNA modification is thought to be important for mRNA regulation due to enrichment of m6A at 3’UTRs.
-It has also been linked to cancers including leukemia, breast cancer, and prostate cancer.
+In particular, m6A methylation is thought to be important for messenger RNA (mRNA) regulation due to enrichment of m6A at 3’UTRs.
+It has also been linked to cancers, including leukemia, breast cancer, and prostate cancer.

 Recent data strongly suggest that m6A and 5-mC RNA methylation affects the regulation of various biological processes such as RNA stability and mRNA translation, and that abnormal RNA methylation contributes to etiology of human diseases.
 Furthermore, loss of 5-mC in vault RNAs causes aberrant processing into Argonaute-associated small RNA fragments that can function as microRNAs.
 Researchers continue to investigate m6A and 5-mC in RNA to uncover the mysteries of RNA methylation.